stefanhans/distributed-contexting/why/PITCHME.md

 <br>

 Note:
+# crossroad with fundamental directions, inconsistent situation, situation with contradiction, between distributio and concentration

-# tipping point = crossroad with fundamental directions - inconsistent situations, situations with contradictions.
+A tipping point is like a crossroad with fundamental directions.
+And tipping points occur in inconsistent situations, situations with contradictions.

 For me, the main inconsistency in the domain of distributed systems is between distribution and concentration.

 ---